 When the onions are cured excess moisture evaporates and helps to prolong the preservation process.

-Top 10 Ways Preserve The Onions Harvest
+Top 10 Ways to Preserve The Onions Harvest

 Store sliced onions in the refrigerator inside of a container, or a Ziploc bag.
 Never store whole or unpeeled onions of any type in the fridge because they will absorb far too much moisture.

-Once onions absorb moisture they spoil a lot quicker, and turn mushy.
+Once onions absorb moisture they spoil a lot quicker and turn mushy.
 Onions can keep in the refrigerator for typically two weeks to 18 days.

-Storing whole unpeeled onions in a cellar or cellar type cool and dark environment will also help preserve them.
+Storing whole unpeeled onions in a cellar or cellar-type cool and dark environment will also help preserve them.

-As long as the cellar type area (including a basement and unheated garages) is cool, dark, dry, and well-ventilated the onions should keep for approximately 8 months.
+As long as the cellar area (including a basement and unheated garages) is cool, dark, dry, and well-ventilated the onions should keep for approximately 8 months.

 The cellar or similar style environment must stay at a steady temperature and above 32 degrees F (0 C) to avoid repeated freezing and thawing that can lead to mold and spoilage.